amyyunekim/Course_4_Classification/Project_writeup.md

 ### Tools:
 - SQLite database for storage
 - SQL alchemy for ingestion into Python
-- Pandas, numpy for EDA and data manipulation
+- Pandas, numpy & geopandas for EDA and data manipulation
 - Sklearn and XgBoost for modelling
 - Seaborn and Matplotlib for vizualisations
 - Streamlit for model deployment